Richitha04/Devops_Mini_Project_OCC/README.md

 Gotham Criminal Registry
-A full-stack web application built as part of a DevOps project, demonstrating CI/CD pipelines, containerization with Docker, and cloud deployment on AWS.
+A full-stack web application built as part of a DevOps Mini project, demonstrating CI/CD pipelines, containerization with Docker, and cloud deployment on AWS.

 Project Overview